cesar-rgon/desktop-app-installer/README.md

 ### 4. Execution's lifecycle
 1. The user must select the applications to install.
 2. The script would add third-party repositories of the selected third-party applications, when required.
+3. The script executes custom subscripts to prepare the installation of some applications.
-3. The script installs all the selected repository applications with EULA support if required.
+4. The script installs all the selected repository applications with EULA support if required.
-4. The script executes custom subscripts to install the selected non-repository applications.
+5. The script executes custom subscripts to install the selected non-repository applications.
-5. The script executes custom subscripts to setup selected applications.
+6. The script executes custom subscripts to setup selected applications.
-6. The script runs final operations to finish installation process and to clean temporal files.
+7. The script runs final operations to finish installation process and to clean temporal files.
-7. The script shows an installation log file which contains installation steps and errors if they have occurred.
+8. The script shows an installation log file which contains installation steps and errors if they have occurred.

 Main script runs all the previous steps, whereas individual application scripts skip step 1 and run the remaining.